Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 In late autumn, during the muddy season, through rivers, forests and swamps!

-Igor the Greek doubted these accounts were true.
+Igor the Greek doubted these official claims were true.

-But with so many construction details of mausolea and lingams left unexplained, perhaps we should pay a little more attention to mistletoe-obsessed 'flying men' and their flying asses:
+But with so many construction details of mausolea and lingams left unexplained, perhaps we should pay a little more attention to the technologies of the mistletoe-obsessed 'flying men' and their flying asses:

 George Lewis watercolour circa 1890.
 Source: Daily Art Magazine